radcamp/radcamp.github.io/AF-Biota/03_ipyrad_partII_CLI.md

 ```
 %%bash
-gunzip -c ipyrad-test_consens/ipyrad-test_catclust.gz | head -n 30 | less
+gunzip -c anolis_consens/anolis_catclust.gz | head -n 30 | less
 ```

-The final output of step 6 is a file in `ipyrad-test_consens` called `ipyrad-test_catclust.gz`.
+The final output of step 6 is a file in `anolis_consens` called `anolis_catclust.gz`.
 This file contains all aligned reads across all samples.
 Executing the above command you'll see the output below which shows all the reads that align at one particular locus.
 You'll see the sample name of each read followed by the sequence of the read at